faustedition/faust-gen/svg_rendering/page/js-gen/README.md

 `transcript-adhoc-tree.js` Initialize layout objects from document tree

-`transcript-configuration-faust.js` Parameters for transcript layout
+`transcript-configuration-faust.js` Configure parameters for transcript layout

 `transcript-generation.js` Entry point for transcript generation

-`transcript-svg.js` Augment the abstract classes in `transcript.js` to do the layout with an SVG terminal
+`transcript-svg.js` Augment the abstract classes in `transcript.js` to do the layout with an SVG 'terminal'